 - ¼ cup orange juice

-- In a small saucepan, warm the strawberries over medium heat until the berries have broken down and released their juices.
+- In a small saucepan, warm the strawberries over medium heat until the berries have broken down and released their juices, about 5 minutes.

-- Scoop the strawberry soup out of the saucepan and into a bowl.
+- Scoop the strawberry "soup" out of the saucepan and into a heat-safe bowl.

-- Over low heat, add the orange juice, gluten-free flour, honey and maple syrup.
+- Over low heat, add the orange juice, cornstarch and maple syrup.

-- Heat until the mixture has thickened slightly, then add the strawberries back in.
+- Heat until the mixture has thickened slightly, about 2-3 minutes.

-- Bring to a boil, then let simmer for 5 minutes.
+- Add the strawberries back in, and bring to a boil, then lower the heat and simmer for 5 minutes.

-- When strawberries are at room temperature, scoop in the yogurt and mix until combined.
+- When the strawberry mixture has cooled, scoop in the yogurt and mix gently until combined.

-- Cool until chilled, then serve with a fresh strawberry on top of each mousse!
+- Dollop 6 tablespoons of the mousse into your four bowls.
+Serve with a fresh strawberry on top of each serving!